 For those tough clogs that seem like they are impossible to solve, you could try to use harsher chemicals, like bleach or a store-bought toilet drain cleaner.
 The chemicals contained in these can be harmful to yourself and your pipes, so only use them as a last resort.
 Bleach should be given 10 minutes to break down the clog, and if you use a toilet cleaner, wait for however long is instructions tell you to.

-If you find yourself in that moment of terror when the water level of your toilet is rising and you don’t have a plunger nearby, take a deep breath.
+If you find yourself in that moment of terror when the water level of your toilet is rising and you are without a plunger nearby, take a deep breath.
 Follow one or more of these methods, and you should manage to avoid disaster.

-However, if you continue to have issues with your toilets, then it may be time to purchase a home protection plan.
+However, if you continue to have issues with your toilets - without a plunger or otherwise - then it may be time to purchase a home protection plan.
 Take it from us — it’s just not worth your budget, time or frustration.
-A Cinch home protection plan covers a majority of your home systems, including toilets and plumbing systems, and appliances you use most to help save serious time and money on expert repairs and replacements.
+A Cinch home warranty plan covers a majority of your home systems, including toilets and plumbing systems, and appliances you use most to help save serious time and money on expert repairs and replacements.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.